DataDog/integrations-extras/stormforge/README.md

 ## Setup

-To set up this integration, you must have a StormForge account along with Datadog API and Application keys.
+To set up this integration, you must have a StormForge account along with Datadog API and application keys.

 ### Configuration